twitter-together/action/README.md

 ## Motivation

 I think we can make Open Source more inclusive to people with more diverse interests by making it easier to contribute other things than code and documentation.
-For example, ever since working on [Hoodie](http://hood.ie/intro/), I thought that there is a big opportunity to accept editorial contributions in Open Source projects if there were only better tools for it.
-That’s when the idea for a collaborative twitter account using a repository as its backend came up, that was around 2014-2015.
-Finally with GitHub Actions, it became fairly straight forward to make it real.
+I see a particularly big opportunity to be more welcoming towards editorial contributions using GitHub’s Acions, Apps and custom user interfaces backed by GitHub’s REST & GraphQL APIs.

-I hope that you find the action useful and can’t wait to see for the first time when a project accepts a tweet from an external contributor.
-Please let me know if you use `twitter-together` in your project :)
+I’ve plenty more ideas that I’d like to build out.
+Please ping me on twitter if you’d like to chat: [@gr2m](https://twitter.com/gr2m).

 ## License